-I’m very excited to announce that my book of logic puzzles, including 25 “cryptic” or puzzlehunt-style puzzles, will be published in Feburary!
+I’m very excited to announce that my book of logic puzzles, including 25 “cryptic” or puzzlehunt-style puzzles, has been published!

 It will be available on Amazon and wherever else books are sold.

 Thanks to Andrea Blumberg, Bryan Clair, Phillip Clontz, Tracy Cobbs, Jenn Dumont, Julie Gaddy, Steve Gaddy, Eric Harshbarger, Charles McPillan, Erin McPillan, Trent Webb, and my wife and daughter for their support in the writing of the book.
 And special thanks go to Andrea, Bryan, Eric, and Jenn for letting me adapt four great puzzles of theirs for the book!

 As the release date approaches, I’ll be sharing some of the kinds of puzzles I hope you’ll enjoy in the book.

 First up, here’s a nonogram, also known as color-by-number or Picross.
 The puzzle below was one of a few cut from the final manuscript to get the page length (and price!) down, but hey, that means I can share it here instead!
 Here’s an excerpt from the book explaining them, and a completed example from Wikipedia.

 Nonogram puzzles are known by a wide variety of names: Picross, Paint-By- Number, Griddlers, Logic Art, and many more!
 Solving (and designing!) puzzles are a particular joy, because rather than the final answer being an arbitrary grid of numbers or symbols, the end result is a pixelated image.
 Half the fun is figuring out what you’re drawing as you solve.

 In a nonogram, each cell of the grid will either be left blank, or filled-in.
 To solve, consider the numbers at the boundaries.
 Each number represents a continuous block of filled-in squares, ordered top-to-bottom or left-to-right.